 Analyze the Tenant’s Credit Score

-A credit score is a good indicator of how financially responsible a tenant is.
-As a general rule, require prospects to have a credit score of at least 680.
-However, use your best judgment if they have a lower one given their situation.
+A credit report, including the applicant’s credit score, is a strong indicator of how financially responsible they are.
+As part of our tenant screening process, we require prospects to have a credit score of at least 680.
+Reviewing their full credit history can also give valuable context.
+However, you can use your best judgment if their credit score is lower, depending on their overall financial situation.

 Verify Their Employment Status

 This is important for two reasons.
-One, it’ll enable you to know whether the tenant is being honest about their income.
-Two, you’ll be able to know whether their references are consistent.
+First, it helps verify whether the applicant is being honest about their income.
+Second, it allows a property manager to confirm that their references are consistent.
+Thorough tenant screening ensures you're placing reliable renters in your property.

 The following are some questions you want to ask the prospect’s employer: